 Balancing a nickel food allergy and adequate nutrition can be challenging on the low nickel diet.
 Many people have asked me whether or not I take supplements.
 Personally I have from time to time used supplements, but I don’t regularly like relying on them.

 Previously I’ve taken fish oil, vitamin D, C, E supplements and a super vitamin B complex when I can tell my diet lacks specific natural vitamins.
 Now, I only take the super B-complex, magnesium and vitamin C multi-vitamin a couple times a week.
 I do take the Benefiber daily to assist with my fiber intake.

-Personally I’ve tried taking chewable 500 mg of vitamin C tablets with a meal and though I enjoy the way they taste, the supplement hasn’t helped as much with the absorption of nickel.
+Personally I’ve tried taking chewable 500 mg of vitamin C tablets with a meal and though I enjoy the way they taste, the supplement had limited positive benefits with reducing the absorption of nickel in my body.
+You may have other results.

 I’m very reluctant to take iron supplements as our bodies can store excess iron and the only way I know how to eliminate it from your body is by regularly donating blood.
 In addition, hemochromatosis, an iron disorder where “the body loads too much iron” is a genetic condition that runs in my family.